chiangs/remix-starter/README.md

 # Welcome to Remix!

-This is a starter repo as an example to configure the project with
+This is a starter repo as an example to configure the project with:
 - TypeScript
 - Prettier
 - Jest